sezRR/ctis255-project/README.md

 This is the project repository for the CTIS255 - Frontend Web Technologies course at Bilkent University in Fall 2024-2025.

+> [!IMPORTANT]
+> **Since we used ES Modules, it is not possible to run the project directly on the browser.
+However, you can run the project on a local server (e.g. Live Server extension in VSCode) or use the online version of the project.
+The online version of the project is available at the following link: [GitHub Pages](https://sezrr.github.io/ctis255-project/)**

 ## Project Structure

 In this project, component based development and branching strategy is used.
 The project is divided into several components, each of which is responsible for a specific part of the project.
 The project structure is as follows: